snissn/back-goes-backwards/outline.md

 - **The Forward-Loading Epidemic**: Discuss how modern lifestyles (desk jobs, smartphones) promote forward-loading of the spine.
 - **Health Implications**: Explain the resulting issues—chronic back pain, herniated discs, poor posture.
-- **The Solution**: Introduce the necessity of moving the back backwards to load the spine posteriorally and restore our natural prefered alignment.
+- **The Solution**: Introduce the necessity of moving the back backwards to load the spine posteriorly and restore our natural preferred alignment.

 ### **Chapter 2: Biomechanics of the Spine**

 - **Anatomy Overview**: Describe the structure of the spine and its natural curves.
-- **Stress and Load Distribution**: Explain mechanical stress.
-Explain how the spine handles stress and the importance of proper load distribution.
-Explain how the net stress can be along the back meanwhile the spine can be in a forward flexion.
-Use a common example that is familiar such as a stone arch.
+- **Stress and Load Distribution**: Explain mechanical stress and how the spine handles it, emphasizing the importance of proper load distribution.
+Use familiar examples like a stone arch to illustrate how the spine can have net stress along the back even when in forward flexion.
 - **Movement Mechanics**: Introduce the three primary spinal movements—flexion/extension, rotation, lateral movement.

 ### **Chapter 3: Bilateral Symmetry and Degrees of Freedom**